Dei BioPharma

 Dei BioPharma Ltd is a Ugandan biotechnology and pharmaceutical company headquartered in Matugga, Wakiso District.
 Founded in 2014 by Dr. Matthias Magoola, the company operates one of Africa’s largest vaccine and drug manufacturing facilities, aimed at enhancing healthcare self-sufficiency across the continent.

 History

 Dei BioPharma was established in 2014 by Ugandan scientist and entrepreneur Dr. Matthias Magoola.
-Its flagship facility, situated on 150 acres in Matugga, was inaugurated in July 2021 by Ugandan President Yoweri Museveni and Kenyan Deputy President William Ruto.
+Its flagship facility, situated on 150 acres in Matugga, was inaugurated in July 2021 by Ugandan President Yoweri Museveni and then Kenyan Deputy President William Ruto.

 Operations

 The Matugga facility is equipped to manufacture a wide range of pharmaceutical products including vaccines, insulin, oncology drugs, and mRNA therapies.
 It has the capacity to produce up to one billion doses of mRNA vaccines annually and is designed to meet standards set by the US FDA, EMA, and WHO.

 In May 2024, Uganda’s National Drug Authority (NDA) granted Dei BioPharma licenses to begin manufacturing essential medicines, including non-beta-lactam tablets and hard gelatin capsules.

 The plant comprises multiple sections for biotech, generic, injectable, oncology, nutraceuticals, penicillin, cephalosporin, non-beta-lactam, and vaccine manufacturing.
 The generic section alone is capable of producing over 150 different drugs, beginning with an initial batch of 25 types.